hayleyross/jira-example-dashboard-item/README.md

 ### Backend

-The backend consists of a `RestResource` where all the ugliness of querying JIRA will be.
+The backend consists of a `RestResource` where all the fun of querying JIRA will be.
 (You don't want to do this in the frontend as then you have to deal with authentication.)

 This is declared in the plugin XML with